This Diwali, Find Your Inner Light

 Preparation:

-Gather all family members in a comfortable space where everyone can sit together in a circle.
-Prepare some prompts related to Diwali to inspire storytelling.
-Here are a few examples:
+Gather family members in a comfortable space arranged in a circle.
+Prepare Diwali-themed prompts to inspire storytelling:

 Story Prompts:

-• Share a funny or memorable Diwali experience from your childhood.
+- Share a humorous or memorable Diwali experience from your childhood

-• Describe your favorite Diwali food and the memories associated with it.
+- Describe your favorite Diwali food and its associated memories

-• Talk about a Diwali celebration that didn’t go as planned and what you learned from it.
+- Recount a Diwali celebration that didn't go as planned and what you learned

-• Explain the significance of a particular Diwali tradition in your family.
+- Explain the significance of a specific Diwali tradition in your family

-• Share your hopes and wishes for this Diwali and how you plan to celebrate.
+- Share your hopes for this Diwali and how you plan to celebrate

 Setting the Scene: